 School B does not accept credit or clock hours earned at another school (School A or a different school) toward completion of the program at School B in which the student enrolls.
 Because the initial academic year in School B's program begins prior to the end date of the final academic year in School A's program, and because School B does not accept credit or clock hours in transfer toward the requirements of School B's program, the initial loan period at School B is the academic year for the program in which the student enrolls at School B. The initial loan period at School B begins on the student's start date at School B, January 5, 2010, and ends on the date that School B expects the student to complete the credit or clock hours and weeks of instructional time in the academic year definition for the student's program.
 For this initial loan, the student may receive no more than the dependent student's grade level 1 Stafford annual loan limit at School B (\$5,500, of which no more than \$3,500 may consist of subsidized Stafford loan funds), minus the Stafford loan amount the student received for the final academic year in School A's program (\$2,000 in subsidized Stafford loan funds).
 School B may initially certify a combined subsidized and unsubsidized Stafford loan amount that does not exceed \$3,500, of which no more than \$1,500 may consist of subsidized Stafford loan funds.
 After the student successfully completes the credit or clock hours and completes the weeks of instructional time in the initial academic year for the program at School B, the student enters a new academic year for annual loan limit purposes.
-School B may then certify a subsequent loan(s) for the next full academic year or for the student's final period of study in the program, if less than a full academic year.
-[08-09 FSA Handbook, Volume 3, Chapter 5, pp. 3-87 and 3-89]
+School B may then certify a subsequent loan(s) for the next full academic year or for the remainder of the program, if less than a full academic year.

+[08-09 FSA Handbook, Volume 3, Chapter 5, p.
+3-87 and 3-89]

-A school may, but is not required to, consider a student who transfers from one program to a clock-hour program, a non-term-based credit-hour program, a credit-hour program with nonstandard terms that are not SE9W, or a credit-hour program with a combination of standard and nonstandard terms that does not qualify to use an SAY to be in the same payment period and loan period if all of the following criteria are met:
+A school may, but is not required to, consider a student who transfers from one program to a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W to be in the same payment period and loan period if all of the following criteria are met:

-- The student is continuously enrolled at the school. - The coursework in the payment period from which the student is transferring is substantially similar to the coursework the student will take when he or she first transfers into the new program. - The payment period in the program from which the student is transferring is substantially equal in weeks of instructional time and in credit or clock hours to the payment period into which the student will transfer.
+- The student is continuously enrolled at the school. - The coursework in the payment period from which the student is transferring is substantially similar to the coursework the student will take when he or she first transfers into the new program.

+- The payment period in the program from which the student is transferring is substantially equal in weeks of instructional time and in credit or clock hours to the payment period into which the student will transfer.
 The payment periods are substantially equal in weeks of instructional time if neither payment period is more than two weeks of instructional time longer than the other payment period. - There is little or no change in the institutional charges the school assesses to the student for the payment period. - The credit or clock hours from the payment period from which the student is transferring are accepted toward the new program.